Singapore is often dismissed as a superficial shopping mecca; a good place to give the credit cards a workout and then move on.

 Enjoy this Singapore travel guide.

-Let’s get this out of the way first — Singapore is still a great place to shop.
+Let’s get this out of the way first — while the city is not the discount haven it once was, Singers is still a great place to shop.

-If you are after something quirky and unique, head to Arab Street and Haji Lane.
-Create your own perfume, purchase bling, and pick up funky fashions and accessories.
+If you’re after something quirky and unique, head to Arab Street and Haji Lane where you can create your own perfume, purchase some bling and pick up funky fashions and accessories.
 While you’re there, sample some Moroccan or Lebanese delicacies and spend some time in a traditional tea room, replete with the scent of mint, apple and cinnamon from the bubbling hookah pipes.

-Singapore’s colonial history is on display all over town, but it is Raffles Hotel that truly epitomises the past.
+Singapore’s colonial history is on display all over town, but it is Raffles Hotel that truly epitomises the era of British rule.

 To experience a different chapter in the city’s history, take a traditional bumboat from Changi Point Ferry Terminal to Pulau Ubin — one of Singapore’s last bastions of kampung (village) living.
 The island features next to no development, plenty of wildlife and some lovely scenery.
 Most people choose to hire a bicycle to navigate Pulau Ubin, but it’s equally pleasant to walk the seven kilometres’ round-trip to the Chek Jawa Wetlands.